 For example, imagine that one driver suddenly slams on their brakes for no reason in the middle of the highway.
 The car behind the braking vehicle would have had time to stop, except that the driver was sending a text message at the time and was not looking at the road.
 By the time they look up, it is too late to stop and a collision occurs.
 This is a common example of a situation in which a driver may be partially at fault but may still be able to recover for some of their losses.

 Is There A Time Limit For Filing A Car Accident Lawsuit?

 Like the majority of legal cases, there is time limit–called the statute of limitations–set out in Oregon law.
 Specifically, you have two years from the date of the accident to file a claim for personal injury against the negligent party.
 If you miss this deadline, you will likely lose your right to recover.

 Wrongful death is one that is caused by the negligent or reckless acts of another, or due to someone failing to take the appropriate precautions that could have prevented the death from occurring.

 Contact a Portland Car Accident Attorney

-Get your questions answered about motor vehicle accident claims by contacting The Johnston Law Firm, LLC, online or at 503-546-3167.
+Get your questions answered about motor vehicle accident claims by contacting Johnston Law Firm, P.C., online or at 503-546-3167.
 We offer a free initial consultation and flexible hours by appointment.

-The Johnston Law Firm, LLC proudly represents clients who have suffered car accident injuries in all cities and counties in Oregon: Portland, Gresham, Milwaukie, Lake Oswego, Tigard, Beaverton, Hillsboro, Multnomah, Washington, Clackamas.
+Johnston Law Firm, P.C. proudly represents clients who have suffered car accident injuries in all cities and counties in Oregon: Portland, Gresham, Milwaukie, Lake Oswego, Tigard, Beaverton, Hillsboro, Multnomah, Washington, Clackamas.